-The first hearing regarding the issues from the previous arbitration was held in December 2010 and in July 2011, the Panel issued its decision in the first phase of the Arbitration.
-The Panel found that we do not owe any of the approximately \$18 million of additional royalties claimed by Tessera for packages assembled by us for customers who had been involved in proceedings with Tessera before the U.S. International Trade Commission.
+The first hearing regarding the issues from the previous arbitration was held in December 2010, and in July 2011, the Panel issued its decision in the first phase of the Arbitration.
+The Panel found that we do not owe any of the approximately \$18 million of additional royalties claimed by Tessera for packages assembled by us for customers who had been involved in proceedings with Tessera before the ITC.
 The Panel also did not grant Tessera's request to terminate the License Agreement in the first phase of the arbitration and deferred making any determination regarding termination until the full Arbitration is completed.

 Our request for a declaration confirming that we are in compliance with the License Agreement and that our royalty calculations from the previous arbitration were correct was denied.
 The Panel found that we had materially breached the License Agreement by not paying the full amount of royalties due and by failing to satisfy the audit provisions of the License Agreement.
-The amount of royalties claimed by Tessera that remain unpaid is approximately \$700,000, and we estimate that the amount owed, after applying offsets, is approximately \$125,000.
+The final amount of royalties and interest owed relating to the first phase of the Arbitration was approximately \$0.5 million, which is included in accrued expenses as of September 30, 2011.

-The hearing on Tessera's assertion of infringement on additional patents (now ten U.S. and four foreign patents) and the payment of additional royalties under the License Agreement relating to the additional asserted patents is currently scheduled for August 2011.
+The hearing on Tessera's assertion of infringement on additional patents (now ten U.S. and four foreign patents) and the payment of additional royalties under the License Agreement relating to the additional asserted patents was held in August 2011.
+Prior to the hearing, Tessera and Amkor agreed to dismiss their respective claims for tortious interference.
+Post-hearing oral argument is currently scheduled for November 2011.
 Tessera initially claimed that the amount in dispute in the Arbitration was approximately \$100 million and is now claiming more than \$400 million of royalties under the License Agreement for the additional patents.
 We believe this amount is speculative and strongly dispute these claims.
-However, the outcome of this matter is uncertain and an adverse decision could have a material adverse effect on our results of operations, cash flows and financial condition.
+However, the outcome of this matter is uncertain, and an adverse decision could have a material adverse effect on our results of operations, cash flows and financial condition.

-In connection with the Arbitration, we deposited \$17.0 million in an escrow account, which is classified as restricted cash in current assets at June 30, 2011.
-This amount represented our good faith estimate of the disputed amount of royalties that we expected Tessera to allege that we owed on packages assembled by us for one of our customers involved in proceedings with Tessera before the U.S. ITC related to the patents at issue in the prior arbitration.
+In connection with the Arbitration, we deposited \$17.0 million in an escrow account, which is classified as restricted cash in current assets at September 30, 2011.
+This amount represented our good faith estimate of the disputed amount of royalties that we expected Tessera to allege that we owed on packages assembled by us for one of our customers involved in proceedings with Tessera before the ITC related to the patents at issue in the prior arbitration.
 As a result of the Panel's decision in the first phase of the Arbitration, we expect that the funds held in escrow will be returned to us.

-In May 2011, Tessera filed a new Request for Arbitration against Amkor seeking undisclosed damages and a declaration that the License Agreement has been terminated.
+In May 2011, Tessera filed a new request for arbitration against Amkor seeking undisclosed damages and a declaration that the License Agreement has been terminated.
 Amkor disputes that Tessera has a right to terminate the License Agreement or that the License Agreement has been terminated.
 We believe that Tessera's claims in this new arbitration are without merit.